 - grant planning permission for the new buildings they want to see go ahead

 Neighbourhood Area applications

-Harborough District Council has received an application for the designation of a 'neighbourhood area' and, in accordance with the Neighbourhood Planning (General) Regulations 2012, the Council is carrying out a 6 week consultation on the proposed Neighbourhood Area as set out below.
+When Harborough District Council receives an application for the designation of a 'neighbourhood area' , in accordance with the Neighbourhood Planning (General) Regulations 2012, the Council is obliged to carry out a 6 week consultation on the proposed Neighbourhood Area as set out below.

 The application will show the area in which the parish intends to use the new neighbourhood planning powers arising from the Localism Act and the supporting neighbourhood planning regulations.
 Representations should consider whether the neighbourhood area is appropriate to be designated.

 For more information please contact the Planning Policy Team by email: email@example.com

 Please note that this is not a consultation on the neighbourhood plans themselves, but merely the identification of the area for which the Parish/Town Council or Neighbourhood Forum wish to prepare a neighbourhood development plan.

 'Made' Neighbourhood Plans

 For a Neighbourhood Plan to be 'made' a referendum must take place.
 The community is asked to vote 'yes' or 'non' to the question: Do you want Harborough District Council to use the Neighbourhood Plan for [insert Neighbourhood Area] to help it decide planning applications in the Neighbourhood Area?'

 If more than 50% of the people that voted gave a 'yes', then the Neighbourhood Plan is made and used by Harborough District Council to determine planning applications in that community.